Wish You Were Here (1987 film): Plot

-Lynda leaves her home to move in with Eric, but is greeted with his callous behavior instead of the affection and love she craves.
-She eventually leaves him and gets a job as a waitress at a tea room.
-Eric shows up and needles Lynda, insisting he has missed her.
-He only stops pestering her when she reveals she is pregnant.
-Lynda considers getting an illegal abortion, but realizes she does not have the money for one.
+Lynda leaves her home to live with Eric, but instead of the affection and genuine love she craves, he ignores her tearful plea for a comforting cuddle and undresses her, seemingly only interested in her for sex.
+Lynda eventually leaves him and gets a job as a waitress at a tea room.
+Eric appears and speaks to Lynda, claiming he has missed her, but he stops pestering her when she reveals she is pregnant.
+Lynda considers an illegal abortion, but realises she cannot afford one.

-Having learned of his estranged daughter's pregnancy, Hubert shows up to the tea room and demands to talk to Lynda.
-Lynda denounces Hubert as he calls her a slut.
-The pair's argument escalates into a public spectacle with Lynda getting up on a table and shouting about British respectability and hypocrisy and insulting the customers.
-Though Lynda is fired, a few customers applaud her rants, including the elderly woman who plays the tea room piano.
+Having learnt of his estranged daughter's pregnancy, Hubert arrives at the tea room demanding to speak to Lynda.
+Lynda denounces her father after he calls her a slut.
+Their argument escalates into a public spectacle, with Lynda climbing onto a table and shouting that she likes sex, railing about people's reluctance to talk about sex, and insulting customers.
+Lynda is fired on the spot, but a few customers applaud her rant.

-Desperate and down-on-her-luck, Lynda meets with her Aunt Millie.
-Aunt Millie tries to persuade Lynda to get an abortion or to give the baby up for adoption, as women who have children out of wedlock are looked down upon in society.
-Aunt Millie tells Lynda the choice is ultimately hers, but leaves her some money to pay for an abortion.
-Lynda returns to the abortion provider but hesitates at the doorstep as she imagines her father and daughter as onlookers.
+Desperate and down-on-her-luck, Lynda meets with her Aunt Millie, who talks to Lynda about her options of getting an abortion (still illegal then) or giving up the baby for adoption, because women who have children out of wedlock are looked down upon in society, and no man will want her.
+Aunt Millie tells Lynda the choice is hers, but gives her enough money for an abortion.
+Lynda returns to an abortionist's house that she had previously visited, but hesitates at the doorstep and sees an old man and a little girl watching her.

-Several months later, Lynda returns home.
-She arrives at her destination—the bus garage she used to work at—with a newborn baby.
-She passes by all the places she formerly frequented, including the promenade where she would flash her legs at the boys.
-Onlookers, a visibly uncomfortable Eric amongst them, are stunned to see Lynda defiantly pushing her baby in a pram.
+Later, Lynda returns home, alighting from a bus at the bus garage where she had previously worked, with a baby and pram.
+She passes by her former haunts, including the promenade where she used to flash her legs at the boys.
+She deliberately pushes the pram and baby across the middle of a bowling green populated by players, Eric among them.
 The film ends with Lynda ringing the doorbell to Hubert's home and embracing her baby.